Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

   to clean.
 For each group of orbitals within the symmetry, three lines follow.
 The first line indicates the number of considered orbitals and the specific number of the orbital (within the symmetry) in the set of input orbitals.
-Note the input lines can not be longer than 72 characters and the program expects as many continuation lines as are needed.
+Note the input lines cannot be longer than 72 characters and the program expects as many continuation lines as are needed.
 The second line indicates the number of coefficients belonging to the prior orbitals which are going to be